Starttoaster/cloudflare-ddns/README.md

   1. Clone the repo: `git clone https://github.com/Starttoaster/cloudflare-ddns.git`

-  2. Run the script: `cloudflare-ddns/setup.sh`
+  2. Run the script: `./cloudflare-ddns/cloudflare.sh`

-  3. Change directory: `~/cloudflare-update`

-The script will create your personalized Cloudflare DNS A Record updating script in your home directory at `~/cloudflare-update/cloudflare-update.sh`
+After answering a few questions, the script will complete.
+You can then run the same script again to update your A Records, or configure as a task in Crontab to run automatically.